-Statutorily, the police have the power to make arrests under Penal Code section 836.
-In addition, to warrantless arrests pursuant to the subdivision (a), paragraph (1) of Section 836 of the Penal Code, a peace officer can arrest an individual without a warrant based on CVC 40300.5 when the police officer has a reasonable cause to believe that the person had committed a DUI when one of the following occurs:
+Most DUI arrests (because there are no collisions) have to be witnessed by police.
+If the police see you drive poorly, they can stop and arrest you under California Penal Code section 836.
+But in addition, to warrantless arrests pursuant to section 836 of the Penal Code, a police officer can arrest a person without a warrant based CVC 40300.5 when the police officer has a reasonable cause to believe that the person had committed a DUI when one of the following occurs:

 - The person is involved in a traffic accident;